nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## 1. Quick Start

 1. Ensure that you have Java 11 or above installed.

 2. Download the latest version of `StonksXD.jar` from [here](https://github.com/AY2122S1-CS2113T-T12-3/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your `Stonks XD`.

 4. Open the Command-Line interface (CLI) and navigate to the directory where you saved the `.jar` file and run `java -jar StonksXD.jar` in the command line. `Stonks XD` will start up.

 5. In `Stonks XD`, type the command in the CLI and press `Enter` on your keyboard to execute it.
 (Tip: type `help` to show all available commands and their format.)

 6. Use the format `add_ex d/DESCRIPTION a/AMOUNT c/CATEGORY` to add expense entries to `Stonks XD`.

 7. Use the format `add_in d/DESCRIPTION a/AMOUNT c/CATEGORY` to add income entries to `Stonks XD`.

 8. Type `balance` to view your net saving or type `show_graph` to see an overview of your finances!

 9. Refer to the [Features](#features) below for details of each command.

 ---

 ## 2. Features

-### Notes
+### Notes:

 - Words in `UPPER_CASE` are the parameters to be supplied by you, the user. e.g. in add `a/AMOUNT`, `AMOUNT` is a parameter which can be typed as `a/12.30`.

 - Parameters surrounded with `[` and `]` are optional parameters which you might consider including to your input. e.g. in the add expense/income feature, an optional date parameter `[D/DATE]` may be added which can be typed as `D/19/10/2021`

 - Most features below have a collapsible section that allows you to see the run time output.
 Do check them out if you want to visualize what the product looks like!

 ---